-UPDATE 2-Schneider Electric expands in North America with Asco deal, raises revenue target
+CORRECTED-UPDATE 2-Schneider Electric expands in North America with Asco deal, raises revenue target (July 27)

 July 27 (Reuters) - French electrical component and energy management group Schneider Electric said on Thursday it was buying automatic transfer switch (ATS) maker Asco Power Technologies for $1.25 billion and raising its full-year revenue target.

-The all-cash acquisition of Asco, part of U.S. company Emerson Electric, aims to boost Schneider's presence in North America and marks a shift in focus back to low voltage control for buildings after talks to buy British software business Aveva Group failed in 2016.
+The all-cash acquisition of Asco, part of Vertiv, aims to boost Schneider's presence in North America and marks a shift in focus back to low voltage control for buildings after talks to buy British software business Aveva Group failed in 2016.

 "Asco brings to Schneider Electric a well-recognised brand in North America, a strong level of know-how, prescription skills and network and a diversified customer base," Chief Executive Jean-Pascal Tricoire said in a statement.